8Mostafa0/movie_mall_2/README.md

 # movie_mall_2
-##a app for see recently released movies
+##a app for see recently released movies.